 - If a baby cot bed mattress responds to pressure by quickly snapping back to its original shape, then it is firm enough for your little one.
 A soft surface will contour to your baby's body and could increase the risk of sudden infant death syndrome (SIDS).

 - Look for a cot bed mattress cover that is washable and waterproof.
 This will help maintain the cleanliness of your baby's mattress.

 - Choose a baby cot bed mattress with features that improve breathability and freshness.
-For example, our Silentnight Moon Dreamer Healthy Growth Mattress has been treated with Purotex to reduce moisture and dust-mite allergens to create a cleaner, more breathable surface for your little one.
+One example is the use of Purotex to reduce moisture and dust-mite allergens.
+This helps create a cleaner, healthier sleeping surface for your little one.

 Types of baby cot bed mattress

 There are three main types of cot bed mattress, all of which offer different benefits:

 - standard sprung